kubernetes-study-guide/Kubernetes-Study-Guide/Section-02/08_Kubernetes_DNS/transcript.md

 This kubernetes service ip address will actually never change.
 That's because this ip address is hardcoded into the kube clusters configuration files.
 The only way to change this ip address is by deliberately going into your kube cluster's config files and then changing it there.

+By the way, you can control the content of your pod's resolv.conf

+## Reference
+https://kubernetes.io/docs/concepts/services-networking/dns-pod-service/ (talks about how to customise pods resolv.conf file - should be covered in a seperate video)